![]() |

 Mellotrons used:

 Munich's Emergency are one of the many early-'70s German bands to get themselves lumped in with the Krautrock crowd, while being absolutely nothing of the sort.
 Going by their third album, Get Out to the Country (a.k.a.
-This is Emergency, oddly), they played a funky kind of pop/rock, with jazz and progressive elements here and there (the sax solo on Take My Hand, the Moody Blues-isms of Early In The Morning, parts of 12-minute closer Get Out To The Country).
+This is Emergency), they played a funky kind of pop/rock, with jazz and progressive elements here and there (the sax solo on Take My Hand, the Moody Blues-isms of Early In The Morning, parts of twelve-minute closer Get Out To The Country).
 Veit Marvos and Hanus Berka both add a bit of Mellotron to the mix, with string parts on I Know What's Wrong and (fittingly) the aforementioned Early In The Morning, though nothing groundbreaking, sadly.

-No Compromise, their fourth and last album, is an odd mixture of cool jammed-out stuff (Time Can't Take It Away, with its great descending jazzy unison line) and tedious, funkyish material (From Here To New York City, Hideaway), and sometimes both in the same piece (the title track) making for the proverbial curate's egg.
+No Compromise, their fourth and last album, is an odd mixture of cool jammed-out stuff (Time Can't Take It Away, with its great descending jazzy unison line) and tedious, funkyish material (From Here To New York City, Hideaway), sometimes both in the same piece (the title track) making for the proverbial curate's egg.
 Berka plays Mellotron on a couple of tracks, with quite overt string lines on From Here To New York City and No Compromise itself, although we're not exactly talking outstanding use here, to be honest.
-So; OK album with a handful of blistering moments, but fairly minimal 'Tron.
+So; OK album with a handful of blistering moments, but fairly minimal Mellotron.

 Mark I (1995, recorded 1974, 48.22) ***½/TTTOut of Our HandsMore Than Words Someone Who Cares For a Lifetime Hear My Voice on the Radio Shooting Star a.
 From the Top b.
 Common Ground c.
 Iceland on the Rocks d.
 Shooting Star Sky at Night |